-If you're asking what is the Unsupported class, it's an utility class that contains high level editor stuff, this class is currently not in the documentation but you can have a look to my unofficial doc page for this class.
+If you're asking what is the Unsupported class, it's an utility class that contains high level editor stuff, this class is currently not in the documentation but you can have a look to his source code here.

 Control ID and name system

 Unity editor uses a id assigned to each controllable objects (text fields, buttons, ...) and with GUIUtility.hotControl and GUIUtility.keyboardControl you can access to the object controlled by the mouse or the keyboard in the current frame.

 Until you want to create a complex editor with new custom fields and behaviour, you will not need to use them and as i want to keep this article pretty simple and accessible i'll not dig in this topic but if you'r interested here is a link where this system is explained.

 The GUI and GUILayout classes were used in unity for the in-game old GUI system but you can use them to create your custom editor, they contains some useful function and variables like GUI.color, GUI.Window which does not exists in their editor versions EditorGUI and EditorGUILayout.
 Both of these classes contains Field functions, there are many of them and will be very useful to build your editor.
 I will not detail them here nor the layout system (which is very simple), instead i will show you some useful functions: